zio/zio/docs/reference/state-management/fiberref.md

 So if we `fork` a fiber and that child fiber modifies a bunch of `FiberRef`s and then later we `join` it, we get those modifications merged back into the parent fiber.
 So that's the semantic model of ZIO on `join`.

-Each fiber has its own `FiberRef` and can modify it locally.
-So when multiple child fibers `join` their parent, how do they get merged?
-By default, the last child fiber will win, the last fiber which is going to `join` will override the parent's `FiberRef` value.
+Each fiber has its own `FiberRef` and can modify it independently.
+Therefore, when multiple child fibers `join` their parent, the last child fiber will override the parent's `FiberRef` value, replacing it with its own.

 As we can see, `child1` is the last fiber, so its value, which is `6`, gets merged back into its parent: